>

 Introduction

-BWA (Burrows-Wheeler Aligner) is a software tool for mapping read sequences (FASTQ files) obtained from next-generation sequencers to a reference genome.
-BWA is widely used for mapping DNA sequencing data, and is particularly common in genome resequencing and ChIP-Seq analysis.
+BWA (Burrows-Wheeler Aligner) is a tool for mapping read sequences (FASTQ files) obtained from next-generation sequencers to a reference genome.
+BWA is widely used for DNA sequencing data mapping and is especially common in genome resequencing and ChIP-Seq analyses.

-• BWA-backtrack: An algorithm suitable for Illumina reads of 100 bp or shorter.
+• BWA-backtrack: An algorithm suited for Illumina reads of 100 bp or shorter.

-• BWA-SW: Supports reads from 70 bp to 1 Mbp in length, with support for long reads and split alignment.
+• BWA-SW: Handles reads ranging from 70 bp to 1 Mbp, with support for long reads and split alignment.

-• BWA-MEM: Supports reads from 70 bp to 1 Mbp in length, and like BWA-SW, supports long reads and split alignment, but is faster and more accurate.
-It also outperforms BWA-backtrack for 70-100 bp Illumina reads, making it the most recommended algorithm today.
+• BWA-MEM: Also handles reads from 70 bp to 1 Mbp and supports long reads and split alignment like BWA-SW, but offers greater speed and accuracy.
+It even outperforms BWA-backtrack for 70-100 bp Illumina reads, making it the most recommended algorithm today.

-This page focuses on how to use BWA-MEM, the most commonly used algorithm.
+This page primarily explains how to use BWA-MEM, the most widely used algorithm today.

-For mapping in RNA-Seq, splice-junction-aware tools such as HISAT2 and STAR are commonly used.
-Since BWA does not account for splice junctions, it is primarily used for mapping DNA sequencing data such as whole genome sequencing (WGS), exome sequencing, and ChIP-Seq.
+For RNA-Seq mapping, splice-junction-aware tools such as HISAT2 and STAR are typically used.
+Because BWA does not account for splice junctions, it is mainly used for DNA sequencing data such as whole genome sequencing (WGS), exome sequencing, and ChIP-Seq.

 Installation